XiongWenye/Deep-Learning-Dynamic-MRI-Reconstruction/report/ppt.md

     *   Preserves central k-space lines.
     *   Random sampling in outer regions.
 3.  **Apply Mask:** Multiply the k-space representation of the fully sampled data by the mask.
-4.  **Convert to Image Space:** Apply inverse Fourier Transform (iFFT) to get the undersampled, aliased images.
+4.  **Convert to Image Space:** Apply iFFT to get the undersampled, aliased images.
 5.  **Format Data:** Convert complex images to pseudo-real format for model input.

 ---